legop3/website/readme.md

-this is just a fun project to make an old looking webpage.
+this is just a fun (art) project to make an old looking webpage.